shimaore/clever-note/clock.coffee.md

         now = moment().tz timezone

+When the event is created we are _inside_ the period we want to notify for…

         this_period = now.clone()
           .startOf period

+… and we send the event at the end of that period.
 We might add a random delay so that not all processes run at the same time on all servers.
 (This avoids e.g. oversubscribing an upstream server.)

         delay = delay_range*Math.random()